Farm fields don’t just feed us. They store carbon. But a big question is how much

 The USDA announcement and the legislation are both aimed at the difficult question of how to quantify carbon stored in soil.
 It’s an obstacle to overcome if the young and booming soil carbon market is to avoid the scrutiny, and skepticism, directed at carbon credit markets.

-“The science piece (of carbon credits) has really lagged behind, particularly when it comes to things like monitoring, reporting and verification,” said Cristel Zoebisch, deputy director of policy at climate organization Climate 180.
+“The science piece (of carbon credits) has really lagged behind, particularly when it comes to things like monitoring, reporting and verification,” said Cristel Zoebisch, deputy director of policy at climate organization Carbon180.
 “These are huge obstacles for not just soil carbon sequestration, but really any land-based carbon removal solution.”

 Armstrong has been trying to help fix that problem.
 He runs a lab where researchers are investigating how farming management affects the amount of carbon in soil across different landscapes.
 He and others at Purdue have been studying soil samples that date back more than 40 years, comparing different types of tilling and cover crops to determine their long-term effects on carbon storage.
 It can take years of fieldwork, careful chemistry in the lab and lots of expensive equipment to puzzle that out.

-Note: This story has corrected Cristel Zoebisch’s organization to Carbon180, not Climate 180.